ItzDerock/vex-high-stakes/README.md

   - Then use LibreOffice Impress, import > media > image gallery to import images
   - Then export as .pptx and import that to Google Slides
   - Kind of a pain, but most HTML/PDF -> PPTX converters mess up the formatting.
+- `scripts/find-ports.sh` - Reads the config.hpp file and finds all the ports used in the code, printing into a nice table.

 ## Converting videos:
 Install [`ffmpeg`](https://ffmpeg.org/) and run